Sql Server Integration Services (SSIS) 2016 Review

 SSIS 2016 - the Good the Bad, and the Ugly

 SSIS is a unique ETL tool for a number of reasons.
 Most shops already own it but may treat it as a one-off free utility rather than as an enterprise ETL tool even though it can compete with the best of ETL tools.
 Some of the lack of respect is due to immature beginnings in its former "DTS" days.
-And some of it is because it comes bundled with Sql Server and does not require a separate ETL server.
+And some of it is because it comes bundled with Sql Server and does not normally run (but can) on a separate ETL server.

 It can't be good if its free right?
-Especially when competitors easily charge 6 figures for the same or lesser functionality.
+Especially when competitors easily charge 6 figures for their tools.
 Don't we get what we pay for?
 My answer is, generally yes but this may be an exception worth noting.

 SSIS has become extremely flexible, extensible and integrated with many other Microsoft tools and a multitude of add-ons - both paid and free.
+It's come a very long ways since its DTS days.
 It's incredibly cost effective, easy to learn the basics quickly (although like all ETL tools requires the traditional learning curve to get good at) and has an immense user base.
 There are also endless bits of quality shareware available that seamlessly plug-in and a wide variety of low priced vendor supported add-on products to fill in any out-of-the-box gaps (see my other review of MellissaData Data Quality MatchUp for SSIS).
 And if you can't find something you need and you know how to code C#.net you can extend the tool yourself.
+So unlike any other tool on the market, there's always a way to make something work with SSIS.

 This comes from the fact that SSIS is merely Visual Studio code and comes with templates to add your own custom components.
 A large variety of pre-built shareware is available at the codeplex.com website and vendors such as MellisaData and Pragmatic Works provide sophisticated add-on components from advanced realtime monitoring to state-of-the-art data quality plug-ins.
 BIML shareware allows for automated ETL code generation based on XML templates.
 Some of the shareware available on Codeplex are very high value such as the MultipleHash component providing very sophisticated hashing to support CDC and SCD operations.
 If you don't like out of the box functionality (such as the SCD wizard which is largely worthless) then there's likely a worthwhile supported replacement by some vendor for a reasonable price.
 There's built in support for CDC from many database sources such as Sql Server and Oracle for no added charge which is unheard of among their competitors.